yongzhe4869/Oberseminar/MEC.md

 ## MEC Structure
 ![](https://github.com/yongzhe4869/Oberseminar/blob/main/Figures/MEC.PNG)
 Three parts: MEC Host, MEC Platform Manager and MEC Orchestrator.
 Data plane is located in MEC host, it is responsible for allocating, maintaining, and releasing virtual resources of the “virtualization infrastructure”.
+MEC APPs will run in this MEC host and ME Platform will provide some local services.
+The network-related APIs are exposed by MEC service to MEC Apps through reference point Mp1.
+The MEC service include at least three types:
+* Radio Network conditions
+* Location information (for example, location of a User Equipment(UE))
+* Bandwidth Manager- The Bandwidth Manager service